 In the throes of despair, when Interact had not gotten off the ground and I was writing for three to four hours a day while also finishing school and juggling client work, there was one story that really kept me going.

 It’s from Geraldine DeRuiter, the blogger behind The Everywherist.
-She talks about how it took 18 months of working pretty much full time to get any sort of traction on her blog.
+It took 18 months of full-time work to gain traction on her blog.
 She’d written 500+ blog posts before the traffic started to pick up.

 When I was writing the first 100 blog posts at Interact (post 108 got us our first customers), I’d read Geraldine’s story and feel some okayness around how hard it was for us because her story normalized it.